Oscarg2010/MCW-BCDR/Whiteboard design session/Whiteboard design session trainer guide - Business continuity and disaster recovery.md

     -   IaaS: These deployments will be backed up using an Azure implementation of their third-party backup

     -   PaaS: Azure App Service and SQL Database have built in Backup services that must be implemented.
-These are robust solutions, but their features are dependent upon the select and SKUs that CI selects during the provisioning of these services
+These are robust solutions, but their features are dependent upon the select and SKUs that CI selects during the provisioning of these services.

 -   How can they sunset the use of tape archive?